chef/chef-web-docs/chef_master/source/resource_chef_acl.rst

    A path to a directory in the chef-repo against which the ACL is applied.
 For example: ``nodes``, ``nodes/*``, ``nodes/my_node``, ``*/*``, ``**``, ``roles/base``, ``data/secrets``, ``cookbooks/apache2``, ``/users/*``, and so on.

 ``raw_json``
-   The chef-client as JSON data.
+   Chef Infra Client as JSON data.
 For example:

    .. code-block:: javascript